Last updated: March 2026

 Should I fix up a vacant house before selling?

-Can I sell a vacant house with squatters?
+Can I sell a vacant house with unauthorized occupants?

 What if the vacant property has code violations?